Project Trellis Marketing Program

 Current Request for Proposals

 Based on the findings and recommendations of the Humboldt County Marketing Assessment, and in consideration of public feedback received, the Board of Supervisors has directed staff to issue a new RFP for the Collective Cannabis Branding, Promoting and Marketing Strategy for Humboldt County which uses the Humboldt County Marketing Assessment as the RFP framework.
-The RFP is directed toward Humboldt County based nonprofit organizations who include members from, or collaborate with, Humboldt’s cannabis business community and whose organizations mission or purpose includes providing services to the cannabis community and/or marketing Humboldt county products.
-View the RFP on the Humboldt County Bids page.
+The RFP is directed toward Humboldt County based organizations who include members from, or collaborate with, Humboldt’s cannabis business community and whose organizations mission or purpose includes providing services to the cannabis community and/or marketing Humboldt county products.
+View the RFP directly, or by going to the Humboldt County Bids page.

 Humboldt County Cannabis Marketing Assessment